0riac/redux-extension/readme.md

 ## Why redux-extension?

 * Quick and easy [start](#get-started)
-* Ability to use ports, promises and listeners(see [syncMiddleware](#syncmiddleware))
+* Ability to use ports, promises and listeners(see [syncMiddleware](#syncmiddlewareargs))
-* Messaging between stores is done using [ports](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/Port), this is several times faster than using [```runtime.sendMessage```](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage).
+* Messaging between stores is done using [ports](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/Port), this is several times faster than using [runtime.sendMessage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage).
 * Сustomize as you need:

 	* connect only those scripts that you need
 	* define reaction on actions [onConnect](#onconnectaction) and [onDisconnect](#ondisconnectaction)